Cretacolor Marino Watercolor Pencils

 Considering the overall performance and applicability of Cretacolor Marino Watercolor Pencils, we feel that the asking price is fair.
 There are superior watercolor pencils out there, but they will tend to cost much more.
 Conversely, many budget pencils won’t blend as well.
 For someone who is not an absolute beginner but wants to step up to a bit more capable watercolor pencil, the Cretacolor Marino Watercolor Pencils are priced at a good level.

 Overall Ranking – 3.5/5

 The Cretacolor Marino Watercolor Pencils did some things quite well and struggled in a few areas as well.

 We enjoyed how well the pencils blended.
 Just a tiny bit of water goes a long way with these.
 This allows you to spread out a lot of color with just a few strokes and a dab of water.
 It will also help to make these pencils last a bit longer.

 These pencils are also pretty good quality.
 The cores held up just fine during our use.
 The lead recipe takes advantage of high-end pigments that produce good color intensity in the blue and green colors.
 This results in some solid lightfast ratings which means that the pencil color should stay intact for many years.

 The color intensity, while acceptable dry, does struggle some once water is applied.
 One should expect a bit of fading when adding water.
 But the result with the Marino Pencils was a bit more severe.
 We found that we had to go back and try to add more color after the fact to get the intensity back up.

-All in all, these are a good choice for an intermediate artist who is wanting to hone their skills on blending with watercolor pencils.
+All in all, these are a good choice for intermediate artists who is wanting to hone their skills in blending with watercolor pencils.
 The blending ability alone can justify purchasing a set of these.
 And while they aren’t the cheapest out there, the fact that the sets are on the smaller side does bring down the overall impact on your wallet.